 Paper Calendars

-Even though some people still prefer to look at a calendar they can feel, using paper calendars has serious disadvantages.
-If one goes missing, the surgeon’s schedule can be thrown into disarray.
-Manage appointments with a shared electronic calendar solves this, as everyone you needs to can access it easily, and you’re not dependent on one person to update and maintain it.
+Manage appointments with a shared electronic calendar solves this, as everyone needs to access it easily, and you’re not dependent on one person to update and maintain it.
 Plan for the inevitable and make the switch.

 Sticky Notes